0%

 #2 RSI Oscillator

 The Relative Strength Index (RSI) is another useful technical indicator that can help investors assess the buying and selling pressure.
-Usually, the RSI reversal signals are more powerful on the longer time frames.

 For a more conservative approach, a break in weekly RSI above the 50 mid-level can confirm the end of a bear market.